A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: HYDRA

-To plan, domain $D$ is the agent's internal approximation of environment $E$, defining how the state changes under various \emph{happenings} that include actions, events that were triggered, and durative processes that are may be active\footnote{The effects of processes and events are implicitly applied via a time-passing action that the agent can apply alongside the actions defined in the PDDL+ domain.}.
-Each happening is represented as a pair of \emph{pre-conditions} and \emph{effects} expressed in terms of assignments and mathematical expressions.
+In HYDRA, the agent's internal model $D$ is expressed in PDDL+ and it defines how the state changes under various actions, events that were triggered, and durative processes that are may be active\footnote{Functionally, the effects of applicable processes and events (i.e., encoded as $H \in D$) are implicitly modeled via a special \textit{time-passing} action $a_{tp}$ that the agent can apply alongside actions $A$ defined in the PDDL+ domain.
+In other words, the agent can wait for the environment to evolve before acting, as described in the theory of waiting \citep{mcdermott2003reasoning}.
+Any action in a plan $\pi$ can be a regular agent's action, or a time-passing action that advances the time and applies the effects of the environment's active processes and triggered events.}.
+Each happening is represented as a pair of \emph{preconditions} and \emph{effects} expressed in terms of assignments and mathematical expressions.
 An example of a process from the CartPole++ domain is shown in Figure \ref{fig:process-cartpole}.
-A planning \emph{problem} $\mathcal{P}$ in the domain $D$ is a pair $\mathcal{P}=\tuple{s_0,G}$ where $s_0\in S$ is the initial state., and $G \subseteq S$ is a set of possible goal states.
+A planning \emph{problem} $\mathcal{P}$ in the domain $D$ is a pair $\mathcal{P}=\tuple{s_0,G_T}$ where $s_0\in S$ is the initial state., and $G_T \subseteq S$ is a set of possible goal states in the current task $T$.
 A plan is a sequence of actions $\pi = (a_0, a_1, ..., a_n)$.
 A solution to a problem is a plan after execution reaches a goal state, i.e. $s_n \in G$, where $s_n$ is the state after executing action $a_n$ of plan $\pi$.
 Executing a plan $\pi$ in domain $D$ yields a trajectory $\tau = (\tuple{s_0, a_0, s_1}, \tuple{s_1, a_1, s_2}, ... , \tuple{s_n, a_n, s_G})$, which comprises a sequence of tuples of the form $\tuple{s_i, a_i, s_{i+1}}$, representing that the agent performed action $a_i$ in state $s_i$, and reached state $s_{i+1}$.